quicwg/base-drafts/draft-ietf-quic-recovery.md

 because the peer might only have receive keys for one of the two packet number spaces.

-If the sender wants to elicit a faster acknowledgement on PTO, it can skip a packet number to eliminate the acknowledgment delay.
+If the sender wants to elicit a faster acknowledgment on PTO, it can skip a packet number to eliminate the acknowledgment delay.

 When the PTO timer expires, an ack-eliciting packet MUST be sent.
 An endpoint